tarrasque73/RetroManager/README.md

 Current supported parameters are: overlay_resize, config_generate, shader_generate, generate_all

-#### overlay_resize
+#### bezel_resize

-Resizes an overlay from the input folder to the output folder and generates the corresponding .cfg file according to the template. for our purposes, "overlay" is any PNG image that contains a sqar(ish) transparent or mostly transparent area in the middle, which we refer to as "viewport".
+Resizes a bezel from the input folder to the output folder and generates the corresponding .cfg file according to the template. for our purposes, "bezel" is any PNG image that contains a rectangular transparent or mostly transparent area in the middle, which we refer to as "viewport".
 All resize operations keep the aspect ratio of the original image.

 Basic syntax: `python retromanager.py overlay_resize <core> <gamename> <additional parameters>`